 You've probably heard that drinking more water can help with weight loss, and for good reason.
 Sipping on H2O before and during dinner saves calories, Galloway says.
 This is especially true when you substitute water for other high-calorie, sugar-packed beverages like soda.

-Indeed, a February 2010 study published in Obesity (Silver Spring) found that middle-aged and older adults who were overweight and obese who consumed 500 milliliters (about 2 cups) of water before each meal lost 44 percent more weight than those who didn't drink water.
+Indeed, a February 2010 study published in Obesity (Silver Spring) found that middle-aged and older adults who had overweight and obesity who consumed 500 milliliters (about 2 cups) of water before each meal lost 44 percent more weight than those who didn't drink water.

 That may be in part because the water in your stomach can increase your feelings of fullness, which leads to eating less, Galloway says.
-As a matter of fact, that's what a small study of non-obese young adults found.
+As a matter of fact, that's what a small study of young adults who did not have obesity found.
 When participants drank water prior to a meal, they consumed smaller amounts of food, and, despite eating less, still reported adequate satisfaction and satiety, per research published in the October 2018 issue of Clinical Nutrition Research.

 "Bonus points if you gulp down a glass of water 30 minutes before dinner and then eat your vegetables and higher-fiber foods first," Galloway says.
 "The goal is to fill up on better-for-you foods, so you're less likely to reach for seconds of higher-fat foods or refined carbs."

 One of the simplest strategies to support your weight-loss goals is to chew your food slowly.
 Case in point: Eating slowly resulted in reduced food intake, decreased hunger and increased fullness in individuals who did not have obesity in a March 2014 study published in the Journal of the Academy of Nutrition and Dietetics.